 Using this example, we would have to know what the median rent is for Camden Council in order to be able to understand how the provided yield has been retrieved.
 This is where we come to optional toggles (screenshot below) which are available at the bottom of the table and which, if chosen, provide additional columns to the existing table retrieved from the Camden Council search highlighted in screenshot 04.
 The toggles are optional so as to avoid overwhelming the customers with too much data and statistics which can have an impact on understanding the meaningfulness and the connection between statistics presented in the table.

-To continue with our example, clicking on the ‘Median Rent’ toggle, we add additional column to our table which now highlights the median weekly rent of $520 (screenshot 5).
+Clicking on the ‘Median Rent’ toggle, we add additional column to our table which now highlights the median weekly rent of $520 (screenshot 5).
 If we multiply the $520 by 52 weeks in a year, we retrieve a result of $27K of annual rental income.
 To subsequently retrieve the gross yield we have to divide $27K by $819K (i.e the median value of property in Camden Council) and multiply is by 100 to obtain the adequate percentage.
-The result retrieved is 3.30% as highlighted in the table (screenshot 5).
+The result of this calculation is 3.30% as highlighted in the table (screenshot 5).

 If we wanted to include information embedded in all toggles such as Median Rent, Median Rent YoY Change, Projected Median Rent and Projected Median Rent Change: the tabs retrieved would be presented in the following way:

-Returning to other default provided columns, HtAG forecasts a decline in both the median price (-0.74%) and gross yield (from 3.30% to 3.16% which totals a -5% change which can be simply ascertained by adding other columns with the ‘Projected Median Rent Change’ toggle) In Camden Council.
+Returning to other default provided columns, HtAG forecasts a decline in both the median price (-0.74%) and gross yield (from 3.30% to 3.16% which totals.
 Furthermore, HtAG forecast confidence levels are market as high (last column) for this area.

 The conclusion I would reach from the information obtained is that rents are declining faster than prices in Camden Council.
 The YoY decline for rents is -2.65% while for property values it is -0.84% as previously stated.
 In the same way, the information retrieved suggests that in quarter two 2022, the rents will decline a further 5% while houses values will only experience a 0.74% decline.